garygangwu/self_driving_behavioral_cloning/README.md

 ### Prevent overfitting

 To prevent overfitting, both dropout and L2 regulaization are used.
 50% dropout has applied to the first two fully connected layers, while the L2 regulaization has appiled to conv2D and fully connected layers.

+### Model checkpoint

+Due to the result of over-training, the model from the last epoch is not necessary the best one.
+We should pick the latest best model according to the monitored quantity, which in our case is the lowest loss on the validation set.
+Therefore, `keras.callbacks.ModelCheckpoint` is used to evaluate and capture the best model after every training epoch.

 ### Extra road driving for better training.